wp-plugins/memphis-documents-library/readme.txt

 = 1.0 =
 * Initial Release of Memphis Documents Library
 == Feature Request ==
+* *Bug* - When there are multiple categories on a page the get request fails to recognize each individual category.
+* *Feature* - The ability to change the Last Modified category of a file.
 * *Feature* - Bulk Delete/Hide
 * *Feature* - Bulk move
-* *Feature* - Allow downloads only for registered users with specific levels of user i.e. editor/author etc.
 * *Feature* - Get thumbnails of the documents as the featured image for the post, as an alternative to Google Preview.
 * *Feature* - Give other user types the ability to upload files.
 * *Feature* - Short-code to add a download link to a post or page.